The 10 electric cars you can buy today with the longest range

 Prices from £79,900

-We’ve yet to drive the new Polestar 3, but order books are open for it now, with first deliveries promised towards the end of 2023.
+We’ve yet to drive the new Polestar 3, but order books are open for it now, with first deliveries imminent.
 And we reckon those who get their name down early likely won’t be disappointed.
-The large SUV is the first Polestar to break the mould from parent company Volvo, with a more unique design and interior than what’s gone before it with the Polestar 1 and 2.
+The large SUV is the first Polestar to break the mould from parent company Volvo, with a more unique design and interior than what’s gone before it with the Polestar 2.
 And the numbers it puts out are very promising.
 The entry-level Long range Dual motor version is also the best in terms of absolute reach, claiming a range of up to 379 miles on a full charge.
 We can’t wait to put it to the test ourselves.

 Share this post